Lounek09/Cyberia/README.md

      chmod -R 755 /var/www/cyberia/App/flare
      ```

-   - **Setup the publish action in your fork:**
-     You will need to configure four secrets in your GitHub repository settings.
+   - **Deploy using the deployment script:**
+     Alternatively, you can deploy the application from a development machine using the deployment script located at [`Scripts/Deploy.cs`](Scripts/Deploy.cs).

+     Before running the script, update the following values to match your environment:
+     - **RemoteUser** - The SSH user used for deployment
-     - **SSH_HOST** - The IP of your server
+     - **RemoteHost** - The hostname or IP address of your server
-     - **SSH_KEY** - Your private SSH key configured in the user `authorized_keys`
-     - **SSH_PORT** - The port of your SSH
+     - **RemotePort** - The SSH port
-     - **SSH_USER** - The user it will connect to
+     - **RemotePath** - The destination directory on the server

-     After configuring these secrets, you can manually trigger the publish action by following [GitHub's guide on manually running a workflow](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow).
+     Ensure that SSH key authentication is configured for the target server.

 3. **Configure Caddy:**
    Edit the Caddy configuration file located at `/etc/caddy/Caddyfile` to include the following block.
 Replace *your-domain.com* with your actual domain: